JoseLlarena/Britfone/README.md

 MRS	MISSIS
 MRS.	MISSIS
 ```
-## Issues
+## Issues and remarks

 * **strict IPA versus traditional phonetic symbols**: the phonetic symbols are strictly as defined by the IPA, as opposed to how
-they have traditionally been used in the linguistic literature.
+they have traditionally been used in many dictionaries and the language learning literature.
 In particular:

   - /ɐ/ instead of traditional /ʌ/
   - /ɹ/ instead of traditional /r/
   - /ɛ/ instead of traditional /e/
   - /ɜː/ instead of traditional /əː/

-* **unstressed vowels as  /ə/ and  /ɪ/**: due to the diversity of the sources for phonetic transcription, there's a fair amount of inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger)
+* **unstressed vowels as /ə/ and /ɪ/**: due to the diversity of the sources for phonetic transcription, there's some inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger)
- are transcribed.
+ are transcribed; however in most cases /ɪ/ is used, following the Collins Dictionary.

-* **final _i_**: final _i's_ are given the "long i" /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing), even
+* **final _i_**: final unstressed _i's_ are given the "long i" /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing).
+However
-though some dictionaries show a tense but [short /i/](https://en.wikipedia.org/wiki/English_phonology), different from both /iː/ and /ɪ/.
+most dictionaries show either a tense but [short /i/](https://en.wikipedia.org/wiki/English_phonology), different from both /iː/ and /ɪ/, or the short tense /ɪ/.
+The plan is to represent this sound separately as /i/ in the next version of Britfone.
+Additionally, there's some inconsistency in the transcription as happy-tensing is preserved in inflected variants (study-studied) but this is not reflected as of yet.

 * **secondary stress**: secondary stress is not always marked (the primary always is).

-* **stems and inflections**: not all inflected words have all their inflected variants, and not all variants show all of the alternative pronunciations.
+* **stems and inflections**: not all inflected words (noun, verbs, adjectives and adverbs) have all their inflected variants, and not all variants show all of the alternative pronunciations.
 The possessive form _-'s_
-of nouns is not included.
+of nouns is not included, and neither is the superlative form of most adjectives and adverbs.

 * **acronyms vs initialisms**: The expansions dictionary only contains _acronyms_, i.e., words that are _not_ pronounced by spelling
  out the individual letters, i.e.,  _initialisms_ (e.g. _BBC_, _NHS_) are excluded.
 The pronunciation of these can